My Dog Has Pain or Difficulty Opening Its Mouth

-Dogs typically perform their wide, toothy yawns with no problems, but occasionally we can see signs of difficulty or even pain when opening the mouth.
-If your dog appears to have pain opening his jaw, cries when opening his mouth wide or can’t open his mouth at all, he is probably experiencing an issue that needs to be addressed by a veterinary dentist.
+Dogs typically perform their wide, toothy yawns with no problems, but occasionally, we can see signs of difficulty or even pain when opening the mouth.
+If your dog appears to have pain opening his mouth, cries when opening his mouth wide, or can’t open his mouth at all, he is definitely experiencing an issue that needs to be addressed by a veterinary dentist.

 Signs Your Dog Has Jaw Pain